beamer159/EZD6/src/combat.md

 There may be times when you want to restrain an enemy that is running away or escape from the jaws of a dragon trying to swallow you.
 These types of opposed actions are called *contests*.
 Think of them as one party wanting a certain outcome and the opposing party wants another.

-The RR and the hero roll against each other and the higher roll wins the contest.
+The GM and the hero roll against each other and the higher roll wins the contest.
 A tied result means both parties are still struggling to get the upper hand.
 As in most actions, you can use karma on this roll.
 Attempting any other action while in a contest will incur a bane.

 ## Armor is a hero’s first line of defense